 Grief and loss books…

----"After Suicide“, by John H. Hewitt.
-Helps you put the issues of suicide into proper perspective, find answers to hard questions, and hold fast to hope.
-A practical guide to help dispel shame and begin the healing.
+12. “After Suicide“, by John H. Hewitt.
+It helps you put the issues of suicide into a proper perspective, find answers to hard questions, and hold fast to hope.
+A practical guide to help dispel the shame and begin the healing.

----"No Time To Say Goodbye: Surviving the Suicide of a Loved One“, by Carla Fine.
+13. “No Time To Say Goodbye: Surviving the Suicide of a Loved One“, by Carla Fine.
 A very thorough and insightful resource for those coping with a suicide tragedy.
-May be a little rough for the newly bereaved, this guide may be better for later on.
+It may be a little rough for the newly bereaved, so save this guide for later on.

----"The Bereaved Parent“, by Harriett S. Schiff.
+15. “The Bereaved Parent“, by Harriett S. Schiff.
 This highly recommended book provides sensitive and practical advice and necessary information to those who have “stared at hell and survived”.
-As a bereaved parent herself, Schiff’s tender and compassionate treatment of this painful and sensitive subject makes her book a classic.
+As a bereaved parent herself, Schiff’s tender and compassionate treatment of this painful and sensitive subject make her book a classic.